telerik/blazor-docs/troubleshooting/js-errors.md

 ### Blazor Autostart

-Instead of removing the `defer` attribute above, you can [disable the automatic client-side initialization of Blazor](https://learn.microsoft.com/en-us/aspnet/core/blazor/fundamentals/startup?view=aspnetcore-7.0#initialize-blazor-when-the-document-is-ready).
+If removing the `defer` attribute above does not help, you can [disablе the automatic client-side initialization of Blazor](https://learn.microsoft.com/en-us/aspnet/core/blazor/fundamentals/startup?view=aspnetcore-7.0#initialize-blazor-when-the-document-is-ready).

 ### TypeScript